 So from the get-go our plans were shot to pieces and upon arrival we still had to do the arduous walking from exhibit to exhibit.
-Of the animals on display, the first we saw were the snakes (shown above).
+Of the animals on display, the first we saw were the snakes (shown below).
 Unlike most people I know, I have never considered snakes to be creepy.
 Neither their slithering nor their hissing bothers me much.
-While certainly an animal to be feared, I think that rather than “creepy”, some snakes (like the black viper below) can even be considered handsome.
+While certainly an animal to be feared, I think that rather than "creepy", some snakes (like the black viper below) can even be considered handsome.

 But don't get me wrong, I am very afraid of snakes (as I should be) and it is my firm belief that the more attractive a snake is, the further away one should stay from it.

 Next we saw the primates, and just from the pictures you can see that it takes no stretch of the imagination to picture these guys as our genetic cousins.
 Doesn't the gorilla look familiar?
 All he needs is a TV and a remote and he'll be set.
 What about the group of friends?
 I think they're having a muted discussion about us!